 the endless houses seemed to hold their breath.
 I enlivened it by tormenting

 the little boy.
-I would deliberately change our route; turning a corner
+I would deliberately change our route.
+Turning a corner

 or so was enough to confuse him.
 Then I'd suddenly say, Oh, no!
 We've

 slipped out of time.
 We're in the Land of Ghosts and Witches!
-In proof,

-old, gone away and wouldn't recognise us!
+had grown old, gone away and wouldn't recognise us!